Download and install your certificate

 - If you have your recipient’s public key, the button to the left of the checkmark will be shown in blue with a closed lock, indicating that your message will be encrypted.
 If you do not want to encrypt the email for some reason, click the lock button to show a white button with an open lock.

 - When prompted, enter your Mac login password, giving Mail permission to use your private key to sign the message.
 Then, click the Allow or Always Allow button.
+If you are using a certificate installed on a YubiKey, you will be prompted for your PIN instead of the login password.

 - The email is sent!
 If you clicked Always Allow in the previous step, you will not be prompted for a password the next time you sign an email message with your certificate.